sysrpl/Codebot.Setup/README.md

 This installer is a shell script.
 You can view its source here.

-> **Linux Installer Note**
+> **Linux Installer Notes**
-> - In Linux the install folder defaults to `$HOME/Development/FreePascal`
+> - The install folder defaults to `$HOME/Development/FreePascal`
 > - You can easily change this by editing the install.fpc-3.0.sh

 ## Manual Installation

 This section describes how to install Free Pascal 3.0 and Lazarus 1.4 manually.

 ### Windows